-465. Civil Litigation and Trial Preparation (5).
+465. Civil Litigation (5).
 Pr., Junior or Senior standing.

-A study of the legal steps involved in the preparation of a civil case at law, efforts towards non-judicial settlement, and trial and post-trial considerations.
+A study of the legal steps involved in the preparation of a civil case at law, efforts towards non-judicial settlement, and trial and post-trial considerations and general civil law matters.